How smart meters could help you & the person you care for

 Automatic meter readings

-With a smart meter, the readings are sent directly and securely to your energy supplier.
-So, there’s no need for you – or the person you care for – to climb a ladder or crawl into a cupboard to read the meter.
+With a smart meter, readings are sent securely to the energy supplier.
+This is one of the most practical benefits of a smart meter for carers, as it removes the need to read hard-to-reach meters in cupboards, outside boxes or awkward spaces.
 Smart meters provide help for carers by sending meter readings to the energy supplier automatically, so there’s one less item on your busy to-do list.

 Prepay customers can top up remotely